keptn/lifecycle-toolkit/docs-new/docs/components/lifecycle-operator/keptn-apps.md

 It can execute the pre/post-deployment evaluations of a Workload and run pre/post-deployment tasks.

-In its state, it tracks the currently active `Workload Instances`, (`Pod`, `DaemonSet`, `StatefulSet`, and `ReplicaSet` resources), as well as the overall state of the Pre Deployment phase, which Keptn can use to determine
+In its state, it tracks the currently active `Workload Instances` (`Pod`, `DaemonSet`, `StatefulSet`, and `ReplicaSet` resources), as well as the overall state of the Pre Deployment phase, which Keptn can use to determine